 Due to their shape, cabin-style tents are much more susceptible to being damaged or destroyed in strong winds than dome-style tents.

 As the Alps Mountaineering Camp Creek comes with a partial rainfly rather than a full-length version, I’d rate this as a 2-3 season tent overall.

 There are four doors giving lots of options for ventilation in warm weather and plenty of room inside for four adults (or dogs!).

 The tent’s fairly simple to put up, even if you’re doing it by yourself.
 It weighs a ton (okay, 23.5 pounds…) so it’s definitely a car camping tent, but it’ll provide a comfortable home away from home at a reasonable price.

-If you’re a frequent camper, then it’s worth buying some heavy-duty tent stakes as the ones that come with the Camp Creek aren’t particularly robust.
+If you’re a frequent camper, then it’s worth buying some heavy-duty tent stakes since the ones that come with the Camp Creek aren’t particularly robust.

-Best Budget 6-Person Tent: CORE 6-Person Dome Tent
+Best Budget 6 Person Tent: CORES 6-Person Dome

 If you only camp a handful of times a year then you don’t need to splash out on an expensive tent.

 CORE’s 6-person dome tent is a great value option for summer camping with lots of features for your money.